 How To Play Guitar Chords

 This lesson is for beginner players learning their first guitar chords.
 We'll cover enough chord basics to get you prepared for more advanced lessons.
 After reading this article you should be able to play some basic chords as well as start to think like a true guitarist.
-Be sure to have read the lesson on how to hold your guitar before you continue.
+Be sure to read the how to hold your guitar lesson before you continue.

 What is a chord?